eigenbrot/eigenbrot.github.io/_posts/2016-11-23-Beginnings.md

   followed the same Platte river valley that guided many settlers west in the middle of the nineteenth century.
 Manifest Destiny is still a powerful force in the mind of America.

-* As expected, I saw a lot of trucks on the interstate.
-What was strange, however, was that a majority of passenger vehicles seemed to be driven by painful cliches of old, white men.
-This is Trump's America; they've won and they feel like stepping out.

 * Somewhere in the middle of Nebraska I was overwhelmed by some rank shit smell.
 I've driven near stockyards before and am familiar with